MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOContainer.md

 ### -Paged

-This parameter can be used when there are more than 5000 containers in a given application. `-Paged` provides a `<Paging Token>` that will display 5000 containers at a time.
+This parameter can be used when there are more than 5000 containers in a given application.
+Using `-Paged` will provide a `<Paging Token>` that will display the next 5000 containers.

 ```yaml
 Type: String